Skip to Content

 4. Evaluate

 This moves the feature to 04-in-evaluation/ and creates a comparison template.
+Any agent can act as the evaluator; choose the one you want judging the implementations. aigon feature-eval 108 auto-selects cc as the evaluator, while aigon feature-eval 108 --agent=gg forces a specific one.
 Aigon warns if the evaluator shares a provider family with an implementer (use --allow-same-model-judge to suppress).

 5. Merge the winner